Life is ten percent what happens to you

 When we are correcting our relationship with food, it takes time.
 Jumping on the newest fad diet will not bring the results you’re looking for.
 It will only bring disappointment and make you feel worse than before you started the brilliant plan.

 Sure, you might lose a huge amount of weight, or correct the poor behaviors but it’s not sustainable.
 And that’s what we’re looking for in any change we’re working towards, long-term, positive results.

 Something that runs the long course, not an instant wonder, those don’t last.

-Diets are blasting messages more than usual this time of year making for such confusion on what to do to get back into shape.
+Diet programs are blasting messages more than usual this time of year, making for such confusion about what to do to get back into shape.

-So many promises are made, such as, if you do this or you do that you’ll drop ten pounds in two weeks or fifty pounds in thirty days only to find none of the suggestions are working for you.
+Different institutions promise if you do this or you do that, you’ll drop ten pounds in two weeks or fifty pounds in thirty days only to find none of the suggestions are working for you.